mspnp/aks-baseline/11-validation.md

    echo $FRONTDOOR_FQDN
    ```

+   > :warning: A new Front Door creation or any updates to an existing Front Door takes about 3 to 5 minutes for global deployment.
+That means in about 3 to 5 minutes, your Front Door configuration will be deployed across all of our POPs globally

 ## Validate Web Application Firewall functionality

 Your workload is placed behind a Web Application Firewall (WAF), which has rules designed to stop intentionally malicious activity.
 You can test this by triggering one of the built-in rules with a request that looks malcious.